 The Audit Committee (the "Committee") of the Board of Directors (the "Board") of Farmer Bros.
 Co. (the "Company") is established for the principal purposes of overseeing on behalf of the Board the accounting and financial reporting processes of the Company and the audit of its financial statements.
-The Committee is established to assist the Board in overseeing: (i) the integrity of the Company's financial statements; (ii) the independent auditor's qualifications and independence; (iii) the performance of the Company's independent auditor; (iv) the Company's compliance with legal and regulatory requirements in connection with related person transactions; and (v) the Company's system of disclosure controls and system of internal financial, accounting and legal compliance controls.
-The Committee shall also provide an open avenue of communication among the independent auditors, financial and other senior management of the Company and the Board.
+The Committee is established to assist the Board in overseeing: (i) the integrity of the Company's financial statements; (ii) the independent auditor's qualifications and independence; (iii) the performance of the Company's independent auditor and internal audit function; (iv) the Company's compliance with legal and regulatory requirements relating to accounting and financial reporting matters; (v) the Company's system of disclosure controls and procedures, internal control over financial reporting that management has established and compliance with ethical standards adopted by the Company; and (vi) the Company's framework and guidelines with respect to risk assessment and risk management, including the Company's cyber security risk.
+The Committee shall also provide an open avenue of communication among the independent auditors, internal audit staff, financial and other senior management of the Company and the Board.